ignite/cli/docs/2 Run a Blockchain/1 Start a Blockchain.md

     Reset state on every file change.
 Do not import state and turn off state persistence.

+- **--rebuild-proto-once** use with `--reset-once`

-Optional `--rebuild-proto-once` flag: forces Starport to perform code generation from proto files for both custom and third-party modules.
-Use in combination with `--reset-once`.
-By default Starport scaffolds files generated from Cosmos SDK standard proto files, instead of generating them on the fly.
-Useful if you've scaffolded a blockchain with a previous version of Starport or you've upgraded Cosmos SDK version and you want to make sure that code generation is performed for all modules.
+    Force code generation from proto files for custom and third-party modules.
+By default, Starport statically scaffolds files generated from Cosmos SDK standard proto files, instead of generating them dynamically.
+Use this flag to perform code generation on all modules if a blockchain was scaffolded on an earlier Starport version or after a Cosmos SDK upgrade.

 Optional `--verbose` flag: enters verbose (detailed) mode with extensive logging.